AusBoone/Cave-Runner/README.md

 persists across sessions.

 ## Analytics and Feedback
-`AnalyticsManager` keeps a log of each run's distance, coin count and whether the player died.
+the player died.
 Statistics are stored locally using Unity's `PlayerPrefs` and can be sent to your own server by entering a URL in the manager's `remoteEndpoint` field.
 If left blank, no network requests are made and the